brainstormforce/wp-themes-plugins-stats/README.md

 5. List of shortcodes and their outputs for plugin

 ## Changelog ##

+### 1.2.0 ###
+- Fix : Added compatibility with WordPress v5.7 for jQuery migration warnings on the admin page.
+- Fix : PHP Warnings in few cases.

 ### 1.1.0 ###
 - New : Optimized the code.